SarthakRay26/SBFoods-SmartInternz/readme.md

 ## Prerequisites

 Make sure you have Node.js and npm installed on your machine.
+And the foodItems should be uploaded on your mongoDB collections

 ## Getting Started 🚀